keras-team/keras-io/examples/graph/md/mpnn-molecular-graphs.md

 ### Generate graphs

 Before generating complete graphs from SMILES, we need to implement the following functions:

 1. `molecule_from_smiles`: This takes a SMILES string as input and returns an RDKit molecule object.
 This process remains handled by RDKit on the CPU.
-2. `smiles_to_graph`: This takes a SMILES string and returns a graph represented as a four-tuple: (atom_features, bond_features, pair_indices, mask).
+2. `smiles_to_graph`: This takes a SMILES string and returns a graph represented as a four-tuple:
+`(atom_features, bond_features, pair_indices, mask)`.
 The original implementation utilized tf.RaggedTensor, which is exclusive to TensorFlow.
 To remain backend-agnostic and support JAX and PyTorch, we now use fixed-size buffers (MAX_ATOMS and MAX_BONDS).
-We also introduce a mask—a boolean array that allows the model to distinguish between valid chemical data and zero-padding.
+We also introduce a mask - a boolean array that allows the model to distinguish between valid chemical data and zero-padding.
 Finally, implemented a pre-featurization step.
 Instead of featurizing during the training loop (which creates a CPU bottleneck), we process all SMILES once and store them in a list of NumPy arrays.
 This allows the GPU backends to run at 100% efficiency.

 ```python